xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ![mdt 1.7.jpg]({{site.baseurl}}/images/mdt 1.7.jpg)

+We will follow the next steps to simulate the creation of the Default MDT Trees.
+1. Tree is built upon configuration.
+The way it is built, is based on the Core Tree Protocol used.
+2. All PEs are connected to each other
+3. There is a receiver directly connected to PE3 and sends (S,G) IGMP Join
+4. PE3 will look at the Source IP address and check how it can be reached.
+The reachability is in the VPN context through PE1
+6. The PE1 receives that and starts building the Tree towards the Source
+	1. It can be directly connected Source, thus we do not need to do anything
+    2. It can be connected to a CE, thus PIM would be the protocol to use (PIM Joins)
+7. Traffic starts flowing and it is flooded to all the PEs
+8. Since only PE3 is interested in this traffic, the rest of the PEs will drop it

 ### Data MDT

 In the following Data MDT scenario we have a unidirectional MDT with only a subset of PEs joining the Tree.
 PE1 is the Root and distributes the traffic to the connected PEs.
 Thus we have a P2MP mLDP Tree.

 ![mdt 1.8.jpg]({{site.baseurl}}/images/mdt 1.8.jpg)

+### Partitioned MDT

+Depending on whether it is bidirectional or unidirectional, it will be similar to Default or Data MDT.